luteron6/tonic-template/features.md

 ### Lists
 #### Bulleted Lists
-- Bulleted lists are also neon green.
+- These are bulleted lists.
 - They look great.

 - You can even nest them.